Updated on December 16, 2022. Medical content reviewed by Dr. Shatha Atiya.

-- Marijuana paraphernalia (such as bongs, tobacco blunts, rolling paper) is NOT necessary for any type of medical marijuana treatment.
-Therefore, you should avoid possessing any such item or use it in order to create your own medication.
+- Marijuana paraphernalia (such as bongs, tobacco blunts, and rolling paper) is NOT necessary for any type of medical marijuana treatment.
+Therefore, you should avoid possessing any such item or using it in order to create your own medication.

 You can find a comprehensive list of marijuana-related penalties and regulations on our dedicated Delaware Marijuana Laws page.

 When did the Delaware Medical Marijuana Program start?